shubhamgosain/SurveyEngine/README.md

 # SurveyEngine
-This project is t create a survey engine using Java where A user can conduct a survey where he/she can create a new survey and get it filled by other application users .
+A java project for conduting and filling surveys.
+A user can create and conduct a survey which can be filled by other application users.
-It is a full fleshed java application project  with 2 modules user and admin.

 -------What Project Does---------

-It got 2 models user and admin
+Application actors - Users/Admin

-Only one admin is there.
-while there can be multiple users
+Only one admin can be there while there can be multiple users.

-User and admin have to login first
+User and admin have to login first using there credentials.
+New user have to signup.

-New user will first signup
-and then login to move inside application
-There a user can either fill an ongoing survey request or create its own new survey.
+After login, a user can either fill a live survey or create there own survey.

-We have impplemented a functionality of virtual currency.
-Virtual currency is used here to provide survey filling reward which can be then used to create a new survey
+For conducting surver, a coins system is used where a user will be charged in coins calculated from the length and properties of survey.
+Coins can only be earned via filling other live surveys.

 Filling a survey will reward you an amount.
 Conducting a survey will charge you amount.